Fresh produce helps community

 We know that good nutrition leads to better outcomes for children in terms of learning, growth and behaviour.
 We believe that supplementing the fresh produce which Chalmers provides is a small but important step towards enhancing food security for all.

 The Harcourt Communal Garden was first planted in 2011 with three raised beds (4’ x 12’), two on-ground beds (4’ x 12’), and one long on-ground bed (2’ x 80’) along the fence at the western perimeter of the church parking lot.
 Previously, this strip of land was grassed and unused.
 In 2012, the Property Committee asked us to take over the troublesome bed outside the pre-school window, and here we planted herbs, rhubarb, currants and garlic.
-Since 2011, we have harvested in excess of 3,000 pounds of organic vegetables, fruit and herbs.
+Since 2011, we have harvested in excess of 4,740 pounds of organically grown vegetables, fruit and herbs.

 In 2012, we took part in a study conducted by a Master’s student in Geography at the University of Guelph.
 We’ve planted asparagus, installed hoop-houses (mini greenhouses), pre- and post-season to extend the growing season, installed a three-stage compost system to utilize garden waste, and added four rain barrels on the herb-garden side of the building.